 SAMANTHA: You're much more optimistic than I am.

 SAMANTHA: I like that.
 I like that kind of limiting the group class size to 10 or 12 people, whatever the new minimum is.
-And then just offering more classes during, during the week to kind of make up for the difference.
+And then just offering more classes during the week to kind of make up for the difference.

 I like that.
-I think that's a good work around. and that's a good, you know, solution during this to kind of get people back into it.
+I think that's a good work around.

 SAMANTHA: I can assure you the frustration that you feel about ballroom is the same frustration that I feel about West coast.

-JAMES: Yeah, it was.
-It was a bit crazy.
+JAMES: Yeah, it was a bit crazy.